Abandoned mosque and mausoleum of Shahin al-Khalwati, Cairo

 About me

 I can’t pinpoint much aside from luck for landing me in the worlds of travel, writing and photos.
-An American Embassy brat, my childhood moves would form something of an arch around the Indian Ocean: Australia, South Africa, Singapore, Ethiopia—no more than a few years in each.
-During university days back in Utah, the family home, I was pained to part with $80 for a point-and-shoot camera, bought the night prior to departurting for six months of Arabic studies in Cairo and Amman.
-You will want a camera, I’d been told.
-And you will need to land on a major, I’d been told not so long before that.
-I’d leaned toward becoming a student of the Middle East in part for the dark, empty space it encompassed at the top of that arch of pins around the Indian Ocean: until then, my brushes with the so-called Islamic World had come largely at its farthest fringes.
+A US Embassy brat, my childhood moves formed something of an arch around the Indian Ocean: Australia, South Africa, Singapore, Ethiopia—no more than a few years in each.
+During university days back in Utah, the family home, I spent $80 on a point-and-shoot camera, only a few hours prior to departing for Cairo and Amman for a few months of Arabic studies.
+You will want a camera, I’d been told (you will need to land on a major, I’d heard just before that).
+I’d leaned toward becoming a student of the Middle East in part for the dark, empty space it encompassed at the top of my childhood’s arch of pins around the Indian Ocean: until then, my brushes with the so-called Islamic World had come largely at its farthest fringes.

-A year and a hundred-plus breathless posts later, I’d wound up with a full-fledged blog.
+A year and a hundred-plus breathless posts later, I’d wound up with a full-fledged blog and a developing love for the region.
 Invited as a journalist to Tehran (by any real gauge, I was not), I was less ambivalent about buying a camera than a year before, shelling out somewhat more than $80 this time, again just hours before a long-haul flight headed east.

-After several more years of shoestring wanderings (‘Wanderings’ was, justly, the name of the blog), returning as much to the mostly familiar as exploring the strange and new, I wound up with a permanent base—and eventually, a family of four—in quiet Aarhus, Denmark.
+After several more years of shoestring wanderings, returning as much to the familiar as exploring the strange and new, I wound up with a permanent base—and eventually, a family of four—in quiet Aarhus, Denmark.

-By reviving this blog and sharing my entries from the road, I hope to reclaim a sense of the wonder that’s often lost in the the daily struggle but never impossible to find.
+In resurrecting the old blog, I hope to inspire (in myself as much as in you, dear reader) a sense of the wonder often lost or forgotten in the daily struggle – but never too hard to find.